 www.feltmaking-workshops.info

-Feltmaking workshops & courses with Mary-Clare Buckle
+Feltmaking courses & workshops with Mary-Clare Buckle

-Now you can learn the fascinating art of felt making for yourself, with leading UK feltmaker and textile artist Mary-Clare Buckle ... and create your own stunning piece of felt art or craft!
+Now you can learn the fascinating art of felt making for yourself, with leading UK feltmaker and textile artist Mary-Clare Buckle ... and come on one of her courses to create your own stunning piece of felt art or craft!The scarf looks really good now it is washed and dried, I can hardly believe I made it.
+It is very soft and drapery, just as I hoped for.
+I think felt making may be addictive, I am feeling definite withdrawal symptoms!
+Ann Piker

-What is felt?
+Feltmaking courses :: What is felt?

 Felt is the oldest fabric known to man.
 Highly sophisticated felted artefacts were found preserved in permafrost in a tomb in Siberia ... and dated to 600BC.